LogoSSoftech/django_template/README.md

 - Uncomment too the `DATABASES` dict below `#### FOR RUN WITH DOCKER ####` section

-- Execute the docker compose command to build project and run your project
+- Execute the docker compose command to build project and run your project:

 ```sudo docker-compose up -d --build```